ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     max_running_containers=1
     youxia_deployer_parameters=--max-spot-price 0.001 --batch-size 3 --ansible-playbook /home/ubuntu/architecture-setup/container-host-bag/install.yml  -e /home/ubuntu/params.json
     youxia_reaper_params=--test

+It is sometimes useful to have tags attached to new instances.
+To do this, you can create a new tags file named `server-tags.json`, like this:

+    {
+      "MY_TAG":"SOME_VALUE",
+      "MY_OTHER_TAG":"SOME_OTHER_VALUE"
+    }

+Then, reference this tags file in the `masterConfig.ini` file:

+    [provision]
+    max_running_containers=1
+    youxia_deployer_parameters=--max-spot-price 0.001 --batch-size 3 --ansible-playbook /home/ubuntu/architecture-setup/container-host-bag/install.yml -e /home/ubuntu/params.json --server-tag-file server-tags.json

 For use in an OpenStack environment, add "--openstack" as a parameter to the deployer and the reaper.
 Use the "--azure" for that environment: